azuchi/frostrb/README.md

   round1_outputs[i] = secret_package.public_package
 end

-# Each participant send their commitments and proof to other participants.
+# Each participant sends their commitments and proof to other participants.
 received_package = {}
 1.upto(max_signer) do |i|
   received_package[i] = round1_outputs.select {|k, _| k != i}.values
 end

-# Each participant verify knowledge of proof in received package.
+# Each participant verifies knowledge of proof in a received package.
 received_package.each do |id, packages|
   secret_package = secret_packages[id]
   packages.each do |package|